unik-name/docs.unikname.network/docs/cli/README.md

 **Mainnet is not launched yet, please use devnet**.

 ## Requirements
 UNS CLI installation requires some dependencies to be installed.
-It is expected to work on recent Linux and Mac OSX installations.
+It is expected to work on recent Linux and MacOS installations.

 ### Node.js